 APAQ also welcomes knowledge-translation studies or the presentation of a new and promising intervention in its Application section.
 This section includes preexperimental designs such as single-subject designs and case study or case study series reports demonstrating well-planned and documented interventions with applicative purposes or utilization of new sport and/or measurement equipment, accompanied with a useful and illustrative set of descriptive data.

 Using the Publication Manual of the American Psychological Association (PMAPA) as a guide, pay attention to all the facets related to manuscript preparation.
 Format papers with a 1-in.
 (2.50-cm) margin, 12-point font, and double spacing, including quotations.
 Quantitative empirical research, as well as Viewpoint and Application papers, should not exceed 30 pages including tables, figures, and references (double-spaced).
 Qualitative empirical research, reviews, and meta-analyses should not exceed 34 pages.
 Brief Research Notes should not exceed 15 pages.

 Check formatting against a sample paper from the PMAPA.
 Note that Method is singular, and the heading Participants is preferred over Subjects.
 Use line numbers in the left margin of each page, beginning with the abstract page; this facilitates providing line-by-line feedback.
-All manuscripts must include a one-paragraph abstract of up to 150 words and three to five keywords chosen from terms not used in the title.
+All manuscripts must include an unstructured abstract of up to 150 words and three to five keywords chosen from terms not used in the title.